hachuu/Speaking-English/FreeTalking/unit_718_Kids_use_more_of_the_brain_than_adults.md

 ## summary
 - The Scientists have been studying the interaction of the left side and right side of the brain.
+- While children use both side the brain to understand language, adults only use the left side of the brain.

 ## Wrong Expression => Make it correct